Our Private Dining Experience With The Emperor's Master Chef!

 JAPAN

-Below are pictures to give you an understanding of options on different trails and the beauty of Japan.
+Below are pictures to give you an understanding of the options on different trails and the beauty of Japan.

 Mount Fuji is an active stratovolcano located on the Japanese island of Honshu, with a summit elevation of 3,776.24 m.
 It is the tallest mountain in Japan, the second-highest volcano located on an island in Asia, and seventh-highest peak of an island on Earth.
 Mount Fuji last erupted from 1707 to 1708.
 Wikipedia

 …..
-I became mesmerized by something called PACHINKO and it not only taught me about gambling at a very young age but got me addicted to playing these machines that were everywhere.
+I became mesmerized by something called PACHINKO, and it not only taught me about gambling at a very young age but got me addicted to playing these machines that were everywhere.

 Today, the market size of Pachinko parlors is roughly 7500, which is less than half of the 18,250 back in 1997 when the number of parlors was at its peak.
 The revenue at its prime was close to $300 billion US Dollars.
 That is bigger than Macau, Las Vegas NV, and Singapore combined.
 No wonder it is addiction at its worst.